KikiBerg/WaveRider/TESTING.md

 #### Responsiveness

 I have not tested my deployed project on multiple devices to check for responsiveness issues.
-The template is given by CI so I cannot really control the responsiveness.
+The template is given by CI and I did not make any further changes apart from adding some padding round the terminal window.

 - - -